Javascript is not enabled.

 • Find out more about how we’re fighting for you every day in Congress and across the country.

-• Updating and streamlining federal rural housing programs to make financing applications and approvals less burdensome
+• Update and streamline federal rural housing programs to make financing applications and approvals less burdensome

-• Creating guidance for local zoning rules that support a diverse supply of affordable housing
+• Create modern guidance for state and local rules that support a diverse range of affordable housing

-More than 70 percent of adults say they want to stay in their homes and communities as long as possible, according to the 2024 AARP Home & Community Preferences Survey.
-Yet expensive mortgages or rents, costs of home upkeep and property taxes remain some of the key reasons older adults expect to move, according to the findings.
+Housing reforms are crucial for America’s older population.
+More than 70 percent of adults say they want to stay in their homes and communities as long as possible, according to the 2024 AARP Home and Community Preferences Survey.
+Yet expensive mortgages or rents, costs of home upkeep and property taxes remain some of the key reasons older adults expect to move, the survey found.

-And finding a new home isn’t easy: There are only 35 affordable rental homes available for every 100 extremely low-income renter households, according to the National Low Income Housing Coalition.
+And finding a new home isn’t easy.
+Only 35 affordable rental homes are available for every 100 extremely low-income renter households, according to the National Low Income Housing Coalition.

 At the same time, people 50 and older are the fastest-growing population experiencing homelessness in the country, many for the first time.

-New provisions, some taking effect as early as 2026, increase the number of tax credits states can award and lower the bond-financing threshold developers must meet.
+New provisions, some taking effect this year, increase the number of tax credits states can award and lower the bond-financing threshold developers must meet.
 This means more projects will be eligible for the tax credit.

 “The incentive provided through the LIHTC is critical because rental income and returns from investment in affordable housing are not always enough to cover project costs,” wrote Brad Gudzinas in an AARP Public Policy Institute brief.